nokafor/msteams-docs/msteams-platform/tabs/how-to/extend-app-with-tab.md

 * Typically, as a safeguard against click-jacking, login pages don't render in IFrames.
 Therefore, your [authentication](foo.md) logic needs to use a method other than redirect (e.g., use token-based or cookie-based authentication).

 * Browsers adhere to a same-origin policy restriction that prevents a webpage from making requests to a different domain than the one that served a web page.
-However, you may need to redirect the configuration or content page to a another domain or subdomain.
+However, you might need to redirect the configuration or content page to a another domain or subdomain.
 Your cross-domain navigation logic should allow the Teams client to validate the origin against a static validDomains list in the app manifest when loading or communicating with the tab.

 * To create a seamless experience, you should style your tabs based on the Teams client's theme, design, and intent (see [Content and conversations, all at once using tabs](foo.md)).
 Typically, tabs work best when they're built to address a specific need and focus on a small set of tasks or a subset of data that is relevant to the tab's channel location.